aarg/tpm/content/_index.md

 					Being Successful
 				</h5>
 				<p class="card-text text-muted">
-					This section describes how to be successful at your job as TPM
+					This section describes how to be successful at your job as a TPM
           <a href="/how" class="stretched-link"></a>
 				</p>
+				<a href="/how" class="btn btn-primary">How to be a successful TPM</a>
 			</div>
 		</div>
 	</div>